ta4j/ta4j-wiki/Bar-series-and-bars.md

 - **APPENDED**: New bar added to the end
 - **REPLACED_LAST**: Latest bar replaced (for corrections)
 - **REPLACED_HISTORICAL**: Historical bar replaced (for reconciliation)

+For exchange snapshots that arrive newest-first or contain more than one candle, use `ingestStreamingBars(Collection<Bar>)`.
+It ignores null payloads, sorts the remaining bars by end time, and returns the per-bar actions in ascending end-time order.

 ### RealtimeBar for side/liquidity analytics